techmuzz/AODA-Anchor-Tag/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.5

-This plugin will update hyperlinks in articles are per options set in the plugin settings page.
+This plugin helps update and/or customize hyperlinks in post content.

 == Description ==

-This plugin will update hyperlinks in articles are per options set in the plugin settings page.
+This plugin helps update and/or customize hyperlinks in post content.

-Please contact us at info@techmuzz.com if you find any bug or have good idea for any enhancements.
+Please contact us at info@techmuzz.com if you find any bug or have recommendations for any enhancements.

 == Installation ==